Visit the McLemore House

 Harvey McLemore, a former slave and successful farmer, built the oldest remaining African American owned home in Franklin, Tennessee.

 The African American Heritage Society and The Battle of Franklin Trust are offering tours of the McLemore House two days a week.

-Tickets are $10 per person and may be purchased online in advance or at the McLemore House during opening hours.
+Tickets are $10 for adults, $5 for children (kids 5 and under are free).
 Guided tours typically last between 30 and 40 minutes.

 Address & Phone